hariprasadraja/dotfiles/README.md

 ## Why

-> "Your surroundings may change but your essence and your personality pretty much stay the same.".
-> — Jenna Dewan

 Last 2+ years, I have been spending my time in both Linux & Mac platforms, It make me harder to do workarounds in the bash environment.
 Both Mac and Linux shares most of the same commands but their arguments and listings differs a lot.
 In most of the time, I have to depend on aliases to handle things faster which hides the actual usage of arguments.